rajunov/tictactoe/README.md

   // Randomization wouldn't always choose the center square for x, position 4
 ````
-It turns out, all positions (save one) from the center on have the same score.
-The center just happens to be the _first_ position that has the maximum score.
+It turns out, most positions (in this scenario: 4, 5, 7, 8) from the center on have the same score.
+The center just happens to be the _first_ position with the maximum score.
 On the surface, therefore, there doesn't seem to be a valid reason for _why_ the center square is the best move in this scenario, if scores are the same.

 The randomization (randomly) resulted in several win scenarios for me, which shouldn't technically happen ever.